 MP operates and maintains the Project under a license from the Federal Energy Regulatory Commission (FERC or Commission).
 The Project's existing license expires on December 31, 2023.
 MP is pursuing a new license for the Project using the Commission's Integrated Licensing Process (ILP) as defined in 18 Code of Federal Regulations (CFR) Part 5.
-In accordance with 18 CFR §5.17(a), MP is filing herewith the Final License Application (FLA) for the Project.
-A compact disc with the associated Exhibit G data will follow in a separate transmittal to FERC.
+In accordance with 18 CFR §5.16(a), MP is filing herewith the Draft License Application (DLA) for the Project.